Question from Gail: I’m getting ready to buy a new computer.

 Rick’s answer: The short answer to your question is no, Gail.

-Microsoft didn’t design Windows 10 to serve primarily as a tool they can use to spy on their customers.
+Microsoft didn’t actually design Windows 10 and Windows 11 to serve primarily as a tool they can use to spy on their customers.

-They designed it to be a product that lots of people like so they can make money by selling it.
+They designed them to be a product that lots of people like so they can make money by selling them and selling advertising that are displayed to the user.
 And they make a lot of it!

-Now the above being said, Windows 10 really does track a LOT of the things you do with your computer.
+Now the above being said, Windows 10 and 11 really do track a LOT of the things you do with your computer.
 And yes, that can legitimately be considered “spying”.

 1 – They use it to develop a better understanding of how Windows users use their machines.
 They then use that data to (hopefully) make later versions of Windows easier to use and better suited for its most common uses.